Frequently asked questions

 See that society's pages at GliaWeb.

-See the section with statistics and norms.
+See the page with statistics and norms.
 It contains all available statistics and norms, so that includes all "how many have taken" information.

 How is the reported "Total number of mental ability tests taken" computed?